Safeya-Yasien/shopping-website/README.md

   - Navbar Bar: Includes links to various page sections such as Home, Categories, and other important areas of the site, improving overall site usability.

 - react slick
+- how to generate rating stars depend on rating number from data using switch case

 ## Technologies & Tools Used